Person standing in trees wearing a silver lava stone fidget ring

 In an article from the Cleveland Clinic about essential oils, they point out that the chemicals that structurally make up a plant are the same chemicals that provide health benefits to people.
 They do point out that it takes a lot of plant material to make an essential oil which is why many are incredibly expensive or diluted to make them more affordable.

 There are a ton of essential oils out there that provide a lot of different health benefits.
-We offer five different essential oils to use with our Lava Stone Aromatherapy Spinner that can either be bought individually or as a pack of five.
+We offer five different essential oils to use with our Lava Stone Aromatherapy Element that can either be bought individually or as a pack of five.
 Below are the oils we offer and their associated health benefits.

 Bergamot